The Beurling-Selberg Box Minorant Problem via Linear Programming Bounds: Acknowledgements

 \section{Acknowledgements}

-We thank Enrico Bombieri, Emanuel Carneiro, Noam Elikes, Arie Israel, Jeffrey Lagarias, Hugh Montgomery, Jeffrey Vaaler, and Rachel Ward for helpful feedback and encouragement.
+We thank Enrico Bombieri, Emanuel Carneiro, Arie Israel, Jeffrey Lagarias, Victor Miller, Hugh Montgomery, Jeffrey Vaaler, Robert Vanderbei, and Rachel Ward for helpful feedback and encouragement.
 The last named author would like to acknowledge support from NSF grants DMS-0943832 and DMS-1045119.
-The second named author acknowledges the support from CNPq-Brazil (Science Without Borders program) visiting scholar fellowship.
+The third named author acknowledges the support from University of Alberta Startup funds and the SFB 1060 grant from the Hausdorff Center for Mathematics.